Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 Prepares environment and returns the `spec.helpers` module.
 Throws error if any.

 The framework sets up some environment variables before importing `spec.helpers` modules.
-The returned helper is just a normal `spec.helpers` module, user can use same pattern in integration tests to setup entities in Kong.
+The returned helper is just a normal `spec.helpers` module.
+Users can use the same pattern in integration tests to setup entities in Kong.
 DB-less mode is currently not implemented.

 [Back to top](#introduction)